 This metric includes all students with Individualized Education Programs (IEPs) as of June 2023, where the IEP recommends special education programs.
 Types of programs include Special Class (SC), Integrated Co-Teaching (ICT), and Special Education Teacher Support Services (SETSS).
 A student is reflected as "fully receiving" if there is an exact match between the IEP and the course enrollment in the STARS scheduling system.
-If the student is reflected as "partially receiving."
+If the student is receiving some subjects or services but not all recommended subjects or services this is reflected as "partially receiving."
 Students with no STARS data or no matching program are reflected as "not receiving."